Nilansh7/YOLO-Based-Fire-Detection-Model/README.md

 Open a pull request

-📄 License
+V. 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-💬 Contact
+VI. 💬 Contact
 For any questions or suggestions, feel free to open an issue or reach out at s.nilansh07@gmail.com.

-🔗 Additional Resources:
+VII. 🔗 Additional Resources:
 YOLOv5 GitHub Repository
 Fire Dataset for Object Detection